KCBD’s Pet of the Day: Meet TC

 LUBBOCK, Texas (KCBD) - Meet TC, KCBD’s Pet of the Day with Lubbock Animal Services.
 He’s a year-old shepherd mix.

-Staff says he’s a very sweet and cuddly boy.
-He should be the only dog in the family because he wants all the attention.
+Staff says he’s super friendly and affectionate.
+He loves to cuddle and lay around on his blanket.
+It’s best if he’s the only dog in the house at first.
 TC is up to date on all his shots, is neutered and microchipped.
 His adoption fees are waived today.

 General pet adoption information can be found on the LAS website here.
 LAS is open from 10 a.m. to 6 p.m. at 3323 Southeast Loop 289.

 To see more of KCBD’s Pets of the Day, go to the Pets Section of the KCBD website.
-And don’t forget to check out Wednesday’s Pet of the Day: Meet Toby.
+And don’t forget to check out Tuesday’s Pet of the Day: Meet Brother.

 Copyright 2021 KCBD.
 All rights reserved.